Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Another Duolingo-style app but with better Chinese-specific features.
 ChineseSkill includes stroke order practice, more extensive grammar notes, and better pronunciation training.
 The free version is generous, and it's a solid option if you liked Duolingo's format but want something more effective for Mandarin.

-How to supplement Duolingo if you're sticking with it
+How to supplement Duolingo with other Mandarin Chinese resources

 Maybe you want to keep using Duolingo for the streak motivation or because you already invested time in it.
 Fair enough.
 Here's how to fill the gaps.

-Practice tones separately.
-Use an app like Tone Drill or HelloChinese's tone training.
+- Practice tones separately.
+Use an app like HelloChinese's tone training.
 Spend 5 minutes daily just drilling tone pairs and listening discrimination.
 Your pronunciation will improve way faster than relying on Duolingo alone.

 Comparing the best apps for Chinese in 2026